JDeakin25/Milestones-Project-1-P3/README.md

 ### Coding Languages

-This site employs HTML5 coding throughout, with a supporting CSS3 style sheet to assist with design choices not possible through use of the Bootstrap Libraries.
-For the purposes of achieving responsivity across screen sizes I have included Media Queries within the style sheet where necessary.
+This site employs HTML5 coding throughout, with a supporting CSS3 style sheet to assist with design choices not possible through the sole use of the Bootstrap Libraries.
+To achieve responsivity across screen sizes I have included Media Queries within the style sheet where necessary.
 The CSS style sheet was also supported with auto-prefixing via the GitHub tool listed in the Credits section of this document.

 ### Google Fonts

-The site fonts have been provided via the Google Fonts, with fall-back attributes present.
+The site fonts have been provided via Google Fonts, with fall-back attributes present.

 ### Font Awesome